variejs/docs/deployment.md

 There are a couple of ways to manage the environment variables on your server :

 1. Use the .env file , this should `NOT` be committed into your codebase
-2. Use [environment variables](https://help.ubuntu.com/community/EnvironmentVariables) stored on your server
+2. Use [server environment variables](https://help.ubuntu.com/community/EnvironmentVariables) stored on your server

-[{.alert} This is required before you build your application, it will otherwise fail to build!]
+[{.alert} This is required before you build your application, it will otherwise it may fail to build!]

 ## Deploying with CodePier